 Chia seeds are high in soluble fiber that helps you feel fuller longer, so it actually increases your energy levels instead of causing spikes and crashes as sugar or caffeine could.
 They also keep your digestive system running smoothly (23).

-The majority of the calories in chia seeds come from fat, but they’re the good kind of fat–unsaturated omega-3 fats.
-They have more omega-3 than salmon!
+The majority of the calories in chia seeds come from fat, but they’re the good kind of fat – unsaturated fats.
+They have more omega-3 than salmon (ratio-wise)!
 Not only do the Omega 3’s improve heart health and lower the overall risk of stroke, but they also help reduce inflammation in the body.
 Their fiber content can help lower cholesterol and protect against colon cancer.

 It is another one of those ingredients that help to boost your metabolism, not to mention it’s downright delicious!
 Cayenne pepper boosts your metabolic rate by increasing thermogenesis (the process through which the body produces heat) (20).